 - Ford car or truck owners

 - Jeep, Chrysler or Dodge owners

-First, it’s important to understand the DPPA and Shelby Amendment: These types of lists may or may not come from state Departments of Motor Vehicles (DMVs).
+First, it’s important to understand the DPPA and Shelby Amendment: These types of lists may or may not come from state’s Department of Motor Vehicles (DMVs).
+In fact, they probably don’t!
 Vehicle owner lists are available in part because of the Driver’s Privacy Protection Act (DPPA).
-This enacted in 1994 by Congress as an amendment to 103 H.R.
+Congress enacted it as an amendment to 103 H.R.
 3355, the Violent Crime Control and Law Enforcement Act of 1994.
-The DPPA protects the privacy of drivers and was amended with the Shelby Amendment in 2000, which, in some cases, how vehicle owner mailing lists are possible today.
+The DPPA protects the privacy of drivers.
+In 2000 it was amended with the Shelby Amendment.
+In some cases, this is how some vehicle owner mailing lists are possible today.

-The Shelby Amendment requires states to obtain a driver’s consent before giving out any personal information whether for an individual or in bulk, although most vehicle owner mailing lists are not compiled from DMV records.
-In fact, most high-quality mailing lists today are compiled from multiple data sources, including automobile service chains and dealerships.
-These lists, sourced from multiple databases, tend to be more accurate.
+The Shelby Amendment requires states to obtain a driver’s consent before giving out any personal information.
+This is for an individual or in bulk.
+Most vehicle owner mailing lists do not come from DMV records, however.
+In fact, most high-quality mailing lists today come from multiple data sources.
+These sources include automobile service chains and dealerships.
+These lists, sourced from multiple databases, tend to be more accurate with more coverage.

-Today, many automotive lists are usually compiled from multiple sources including self-reported data from websites, financial and insurance companies, dealerships, automotive service chains and national OEM ownership clubs and lists.
+Today, many automotive mailing lists come from multiple sources including self-reported data from websites.
+It also comes from financial and insurance companies, dealerships, automotive service chains and national OEM ownership clubs and lists.

 Mailing lists of vehicle owners are different than other types of mailing lists, with the main difference being vehicle data.

-When purchasing a direct mail list of vehicle owners, these fields should be included in a file as an absolute minimum requirement:
+These fields should be included in a mailing list file as an absolute minimum requirement:

 - Vehicle year, make and model, submodel if available